-- visitors to school sign in and wear identification to indicate they have done so - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification - visitors sign out and remove/hand in their identification when they leave the school - visitors are aware of who to speak to if they are worried about a child during their visit - visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks and these are accepted and verified by DSL or headteacher - visitors will behave in a way that is compliant with the school's Code of Conduct - visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the headteacher or DSL. - visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit - when there are several visitors to the school at the same time (such as for an assembly etc) there will be adequate staff supervision of children and visitors.
-A risk assessment will be undertaken if deemed necessary or appropriate - when visitors are undertaking activities with children, content of the activity will be agreed with the headteacher or DSL, prior to the visit
+- Visitors to school sign in electronically and wear identification sticker to indicate they have done so - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification - Visitors sign out and remove/hand in their identification when they leave the school

+- Visitors are made aware of who to speak to if they are worried about a child during their visit by a member of the reception team - Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks and these are accepted and verified by DSL or Headteacher - Visitors will behave in a way that is compliant with the school's code of conduct - Visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the Headteacher or DSL. - Visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit - When there are several visitors to the school at the same time (such as for an assembly etc.) there will be adequate staff supervision of children and visitors.
+A risk assessment will be undertaken if deemed necessary or appropriate - When visitors are undertaking activities with children, content of the activity will be agreed with the Headteacher or DSL, prior to the visit.